winterprogram/meeting_front/README.md

 ```
 Note :- npx is a new utility available in npm 5 or above that executes local binaries/scripts to avoid global installs

-### Step - 3
+#### Step - 3

 Install [Android Studio](https://developer.android.com/studio)

 Install [Xcode](https://developer.apple.com/xcode/)

-### Step - 4
+#### Step - 4

-To run android app using Android studio, run below command in Visual studio code it will compile android code and open Android studio automatically then AVD to test app the app.
+To run android app using Android studio, run below command in Visual studio code it will compile android code and open Android studio automatically then AVD to test app.

 ```
 npx cap open android